reflectivity/reflectivity.github.io/working_groups/file_formats/tasks/index.md

 **How do we structure our work?**
 We agreed to tackle the tasks (see below) in smaller groups according to the interests and skills of the orso members.
-We forgot to for these groups.
+We forgot to form these groups.

 **Which platform do we use?**
 For the moment this would be GitHub.
 I have the impression that